An amputation is a traumatic experience with both physical and emotional impact. We understand this, and you won’t face it alone.

 Phantom limb sensation – the perception of still being able to feel your limb – is very real.
 Most amputees experience this phenomenon, but not as many know it can cause injuries.
 For example, you may attempt to step down on a now-missing limb because it feels like it’s still there.
 This usually happens when you’re groggy, such as during the night if you get up alone to use the bathroom.

 You may also have milder pain in the removed part of the limb, called phantom limb pain.
-If this pain is a lingering problem for you, your amputee can suggest medication, compression, mirror therapy, massage therapy, or electrical stimulation.
+If this pain is a lingering problem for you, your amputee liaison can suggest medication, compression, mirror therapy, massage therapy, or electrical stimulation.

 Most of our patients are ready for a prosthesis prescription six to eight weeks after their amputation.
 It may be a bit longer if you have other medical conditions.
-If you’re a candidate for prosthesis, our team will provide a personalized timeline.
+If you’re a candidate for a prosthesis, our team will provide a personalized timeline.

 When you’re ready, we have board-certified prosthetists on-site at our Orthotics & Prosthetics + Bionics department to create your custom prosthetic device.
 The fitting process usually takes between two and six weeks, depending on your individual needs.
 The shape of your limb changes as post-surgical swelling disappears, so it frequently takes more than one attempt before you have the final fit.